radius-project/design-notes/architecture/2023-06-arch-vnext.md

 1. This design inherits all benefits from the decomposition design.
 2. We can adopt sidecar pattern without impacting other services because UCP can still talk to sidecar with ARM RPC.
-3. User RP does not need external dependency except for localhost network.
+3. Resource Controller does not need external dependency except for localhost network.
-4. User RP does not need any secret to access datastore and queue resources.
+4. Resource Controller does not need any secret to access datastore and queue resources.
 5. When we build Radius managed service (with ARM), sidecar pattern allows us to integrate with ARM because it has external service dependency unlike centralized service design.